ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/view_environments.md

 6. Tags
 7. The number of assets, API services, housed in the environment
 8. The user who last modified the environment, and when
+9. The Production/Non-Production status of the environment.
+PRODUCTION indicates that the environment will be used to perform production processing or connect to a non-Axway gateway.
+This usage will be reflected in your entitled quota.
+10. The Axway/Consumer Managed status of the environment.
+AXWAY MANAGED indicates that this environment is hosted in the Axway Managed Cloud.
-9. Menu with an option to delete the environment
+11. Menu with an option to delete the environment

 Click the title or logical name of the environment to view additional details.